Psychology, MSci (Hons)

 Your Psychology experience

-Our flexible degree structure with an extensive range of final year optional modules gives you the scope to tailor your studies to your particular interests, career goals, or ambitions.
+Our flexible degree structure with an extensive range of optional modules gives you the scope to tailor your studies to your particular interests and ambitions.

 Psychology Careers